Twit-Snap/twitsnap-documentation/message-service/README.md

 ### Firebase

-You must need to configure the secret DATABASE_URL to an url of a real-time database from firebase and serviceAccountKey.json file content in base64 to SECRET_ACCOUNT_KEY.
+You must need to configure the secret DATABASE_URL to an url of a real-time database from firebase and serviceAccountKey.json file content in base64 encode to SECRET_ACCOUNT_KEY.

 ### New Relic